+- 1. Bereavement of a family member

 - 2. Jury duty/court appearance

 - 3. Military service

 - 4. National Licensure Examinations

+- 5. Off-Site sanctioned events

 - 6. Religious observance

 - 7. Serious illness

 - 8. Verified medical emergency of a dependent (as defined by the IRS standards)

+- 9. Parental absences for the birth of a child